ClinicalSim.ai

 The Real Insight

-Students don't judge AI patients by how natural the conversation sounds.
-They judge by whether the system helps them learn.
+Students judge AI patients by whether the system helps them learn, not by how natural the conversation sounds.

 What actually matters: